mathesar-foundation/mathesar/docs/docs/install/docker-compose/index.md

     Running on a non-standard port will disable automatic SSL certificate generation, so make sure you already have a reverse proxy that handles SSL

-1. Make the following changes to your `.env` file
+1. Make the following changes to your `.env` file to run the Mathesar service in the localhost on a non standard http port

 ```diff
         ALLOWED_HOSTS='https://<your_domain_name>, .localhost, 127.0.0.1'